-UNCA recognizes that the policy ratios, while helpful, have limitations and should not be viewed in isolation of UNCA's strategic plan or other planning tools.
+UNCA's strategic plan or other planning tools.
 In accordance with the recommendations set forth in the initial UNC Debt Capacity Study delivered April 1, 2016, UNCA has developed as part of this Policy specific criteria for evaluating and, if warranted, approving critical infrastructure projects even when UNCA has limited debt capacity as calculated by the UNC Debt Capacity Study or the benchmark ratios in this Policy.
 In such instances, the Board may approve the issuance of debt with respect to a proposed project based on one or more of the following findings: